eltonlaw/gooserocket/README.md

 Currently just cloudformation stacks deployed via aws api calls by rust sdk using [these hardcoded CF templates](https://github.com/eltonlaw/gooserocket/tree/main/assets)

 NOTE: Not all required AWS resources are in CF such that you can deploy the entire platform cold:  security group, ssh key-pair, create billing reports sent to bucket

+## Usage

+### Setting up the experimentation environment

+To deploy the base infra (S3 buckets, IAM roles etc.)

+    ./gr-cli deploy common-infra

+To build the jupyter image

+    ./gr-cli deploy jupyter-image

+To create a jupyter notebook instance out of the image above

+    ./gr-cli deploy jupyter-notebook

+To stop the deployed jupyter notebook instance

+    ./gr-cli shutdown